Cherokee syllabary: Detailed considerations

-As with some other underspecified writing systems (like Arabic), adult speakers can distinguish words by context.
+As with some other writing systems, proficient speakers can distinguish words by context.

-If a labial consonant such as p or b appears in a borrowed word or name, it is written using the qu row.
+If a labial plosive appears in a borrowed word or name, it is written using the qu row.
 This /kw/ ~ /p/ correspondence is a known linguistic phenomenon that exists elsewhere (cf. P-Celtic, Osco-Umbrian).

-Transliteration issues

-Some Cherokee words pose a problem for transliteration software because they contain adjacent pairs of single letter symbols that (without special provisions) would be combined when doing the back-conversion from Latin script to Cherokee.
-Here are a few examples:
+The l and tl rows are similarly used for borrowings containing r or tr/dr, respectively, and s (including within ts) can represent /s/, /ʃ/, /z/, or /ʒ/, as indicated in the above word juunsdi̋.